Vaksdal Municipality: General information

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the village of Vaksdal (Vágsdalr), one of the main villages in the municipality.
 The first element is the genitive case of the word vágr which means "bay" or "inlet".
 The last element is dalr which means "valley" or "dale".
 Alternately, the first part of the name could be derived from a local river name spelled Vaxa or Veksa which would mean the valley of the river Vaxa/Veksa.